top of page

 $15 BLACK MONDO BLACKBEARD has bolder and darker arching grass-like leaves that grow in a mound about 10 to 12 inches tall.
 It spreads very slowly by underground stems.
 Black Mondo looks stunning contrasted against light green plants, in pebbles, bark chips, or as a border.
 It keeps its dark color year-round and in fall there are dark ornamental berries.
 Black Mondo is deer resistant.
 Ophiopogon planiscapus ‘Blackbeard’ USDA Zones 5-9.
 Planted in 1 gallon pots.

-$7 or 3 for $20 HEN AND CHICKS - SEMPERVIVUM is translated as “Always Living” as they survive harsh conditions and seem to adapt and thrive wherever planted, whether in a tiny crevice or a creative container.
+$7 or 3 for $20 SUCCULENTS & HEN AND CHICKS - SEMPERVIVUM is translated as “Always Living” as they survive harsh conditions and seem to adapt and thrive wherever planted, whether in a tiny crevice or a creative container.
 They can live for decades, reproducing by creating new little plants around themselves.
-All varieties develop their best color in sunlight or well-lighted situations.
 Deer and rabbit resistant.
-Sempervivum Pekinese USDA Zones 3-8 Planted in 2-3 inch square pots
+Sempervivum Pekinese USDA Zones 3-8 Most are planted in 2-4 inch square pots.
+Find these on the large wooden rack just down the driveway from our little shop.

-RED BARON - Upright, bright green blades, with cranberry red on the upper half in summer, deepening to deep burgundy in late fall, and a coppery color in winter.
+$10 RED BARON - Upright, bright green blades, with cranberry red on the upper half in summer, deepening to deep burgundy in late fall, and a coppery color in winter.
 Grows into a dense clump about 12-18 inches tall.
 Especially dramatic planted in groupings or massed as a border.
 Excellent for erosion control and filling neglected spaces.
 Deer and rabbit resistant, drought tolerant.
-Imperata cylindrica ‘Red Baron’ USDA Zones 5–9 (Only 2 left - pease ask.)
+Imperata cylindrica ‘Red Baron’ USDA Zones 5–9 (Only 3 left on June 8th.)

-SHENANDOAH (A NATIVE GRASS) Vivid, red-tipped blades rise 4-5 feet tall with dusty-rose colored feathery spikelets mid to late summer.
+$5 closeout SHENANDOAH (A NATIVE GRASS) Vivid, red-tipped blades rise 4-5 feet tall with dusty-rose colored feathery spikelets mid to late summer.
 Fits well in a natural landscaping scheme.
 Easy to maintain, drought tolerant.
 Handles sandy or clay soil, rabbit and deer resistant.
-Panicum virgatum ‘Shenandoah’ USDA Zones 4-9 (not yet ready for sale)
+Panicum virgatum ‘Shenandoah’ USDA Zones 4-9 (very small in 1 gallon pots, limited availability in our closeout $5 area)

-BLUE SEDGE Perfect for a naturalized garden, an understory plant, groundcover, or border.
+$10 BLUE SEDGE Perfect for a naturalized garden, an understory plant, groundcover, or border.
 Tolerates light foot traffic and can be mowed.
 A small clumping grass 6-10 inches tall.
 Blades are blue-green on top and blue-grey-silver at the base.
 Thrives in both sun or shade and wet or dry conditions.
 Deer and rabbit resistant, drought tolerant.
-Carex glauca USDA Zones 4–9 (Not yet ready for sale)
+Carex glauca USDA Zones 4–9

-HAMELN (DWARF FOUNTAIN GRASS) Graceful compact ornamental grass staying under 2-3 feet tall.
-Foliage changes color every season-Green in spring/summer, bronze in fall, soft blonde in winter.
-Late summer rust colored flower spikes arch outward like water spraying from a fountain.
-Drought tolerant.
-Especially dramatic planted in groupings or as a low border.
-Pennisetum Alopecuroides ‘Hameln’ USDA Zones 5-9 (Not quite ready for sale.)
+$10 HAMELN DWARF FOUNTAIN GRASS is a graceful compact ornamental grass staying 2 to 3 feet tall.
+The foliage changes color every season - green in spring/summer, bronze in fall, and soft blonde in winter.
+In late summer rust colored flower spikes will arch outward like water spraying from a fountain.
+Hameln likes full sun and is drought tolerant when established.
+It works well as filler for barren areas.
+Hameln is a good choice for dry gardens or courtyards and is especially dramatic when planted in groupings or as a low border.
+Pennisetum Alopecuroides ‘Hameln’ USDA Zones 5 - 9 Only 5 remaining